-Let $H(a,b)\subset \Z^d $ be defined as
+Let $H(a,b)\subset\Z^d $ be defined as

-Now, we obtain an important consequence of Proposition~\ref{p_hit_points}: if the cookies' configuration~$A$ is such that there are enough cookies around the starting point, then the process is likely to advance in the direction~$\ell$. \begin{prop} Suppose that the process~$X$ satisfies Conditions~B, E, C$_A^+$, and there exists~$\delta_0>0$ such that for some $n\geq 1$
+Now we obtain an important consequence of Proposition~\ref{phitpoints}: if the cookies' configuration $A$ is such that there are enough cookies around the starting point, then the process is likely to advance in the direction $\ell$. \begin{prop} Suppose that the process $X$ satisfies Conditions~\ref{ConditionB},~\ref{ConditionE}, \textup{\hyperlink{ConditionCA}{C$^+_A$}}, and there exists $\delta_0>0$ such that for some $n\geq1$

-where $\alpha$ is from Proposition~\ref{p_hit_points}.
+where $\alpha$ is from Proposition~\ref{phitpoints}.
 Then, for some positive constants $\gamma_3,\gamma_4$ that depend only on $d,K,h,r,\lambda,\delta_0$, we have